 This example won’t work even if it looks logical.
 The problem here is the render attribute pointing to the id of an outer h:panelGroup.
 This UI component tree is created during the initial build of the view.
 If You’re manipulating the component references after building the view, the changes will not be reflected in the UI component tree during a ajax event life-cycle if you do not care to also execute the compete tree.

 To solve this you can change the render attribute in the following way:

 In this way now you have a binding to a component instance which forces jsf to execute and to rebuild the complete UI component tree.
-Note that the execution if necessary to update input fields placed within a table row.
+Note: the execution is necessary to update input fields placed within a table row.

 In this article, I will share my experience with Cassandra and how you can manage big data in an effective way.
 Apache Cassandra is a high-performance, extremely scalable, fault-tolerant (i.e., no single point of failure), distributed non-relational database solution.
 But Cassandra differs from SQL and RDBMS in some important aspects.
 If, like me, you come from the world of SQL databases, it’s hard to understand Cassandra’s data concept.
 I took several weeks to do so.
 So let’s see what is the difference.
 Continue reading “Manage Big Data With Apache Cassandra”